-A value for Khum that is based on globally aggregated estimates conceals further problems that occur at smaller scales, as local declines in the food production are masked by increases in other regions.
 While the cultivated area and crop yields can be increased substantially in most regions of the world, even without the CFE, this is not the case for Northern Africa, the Middle East, South and Central Asia (Fig. 6a,e,i).
-Here, a large fraction of present-day irrigation originates from non-renewable sources and reducing it to a hydrologically sustainable level causes a decline in the cropland area or a shift from irrigation-based to less productive rainfed agriculture (Fig. 4, S5).
+Here, a large fraction of present-day irrigation originates from non-renewable sources and reducing it to a sustainable level causes a decline in the cropland area or a shift from irrigation-based to less productive rainfed agriculture (Fig. 4, S5).
 In some cases, the consequent yield declines can potentially be balanced by the CFE in combination with changes in local climate.
 For example, a reduction of irrigation in India increases surface temperatures and the land-sea thermal contrast, strengthening the Indian monsoon.
 The resulting increase in precipitation helps to mitigate the effects due to the decline in irrigation and for the RCP8.5 scenario the water-availability even increases.
 Hence, in combination with the CFE, yields in India decline only slightly for RCP2.6 (Fig. 6a,b) and for RCP8.5 they even increase (Fig. 6e,f).
 However, in many countries in this region the agricultural water supply declines to an extent that can not be compensated and food production decreases distinctly in all scenarios.

-The severity of this problem becomes clearer when comparing the simulated changes in food supply to the prognosed population trends (Fig. 6c,g).
-For RCP2.6 almost none of the countries in the region is able to support the population development of the low-fertility scenario (Fig. 6d) and for the combination of RCP8.5 and high-fertility scenario, the prospect is even more concerning (Fig. 6h).
+The severity of this problem becomes clearer when comparing the changes in food supply to the prognosed population trends (Fig. 6c,g).
+For RCP2.6 almost none of the countries in the region is able to support the population development of the low-15 fertility scenario (Fig. 6d) and for the combination of RCP8.5 and high-fertility scenario, the prospect is even more concerning (Fig. 6h).
 Consequently, sustaining the prognosed population sizes will likely require a vast increase in food imports in the entire region.
 The situation is even worse without the possible benefits of the CFE.
-For the RCP8.5 scenario, simulated yields decrease distinctly throughout the region (Fig. 6i), and there are only few countries in which the potential food production doesn't drop below present day levels (Fig. 6j).
-Thus, the future food supply in many densely populated countries such as India, Pakistan and Bangladesh may not even suffice for the population trend of the low-fertility scenario (Fig. 6k,l).
-It is possible that the present study underestimates the potential food production especially as possible technical solutions, such as better adapted crops or large scale desalination efforts, are not being accounted for.
-On the other hand, the study neglects important constraints, e.g. resulting from fertilizer availability or the limited water-use efficiency of irrigation systems.
-As, in reality, these will strongly affect future crop yields, the present idealized scenario may likely provide an overly optimistic outlook.
-This is especially the case for the simulations that assume a large increase in GHG concentrations, i.e. RCP4.5 and RCP8.5, and account for the full benefits of the CFE.
+For the RCP8.5 scenario yields decrease distinctly throughout the region (Fig. 6i), and there are only few countries in which the potential food production doesn't drop below present day levels (Fig. 6j).
+Thus, the future food supply in many densely populated countries such as India, Pakistan

+20 and Bangladesh may not sustain even the population trend of the low-fertility scenario (Fig. 6k,l).